tfsaggregator/aggregator-docs/content/docs/v3/contrib/_index.md

 }
 ```

-To avoid committing this file in Git, use `git update-index --assume-unchanged src/integrationtests-cli/logon-data.json` and edit the file content
+To avoid committing this file in Git, use `git update-index --assume-unchanged src/integrationtests-cli/logon-data.json` and edit the file content or better,